 At the heart of what we do is acknowledge that every patient is an individual whose personal goals and needs must be recognized.
-With the help of their physician, they have the right to live the most productive and healthiest life possible.
+With the help of their Internal Medicine physician, they have the right to live the most productive and healthiest life possible.

 Prevention is key to good health and it’s rarely too late to take action.
 We achieve prevention by getting to know you, your past medical and family history.
 We spend the time to understand your personal goals and needs.
 We address lifestyle changes, educate you on the most likely threats to your wellbeing and offer appropriate preventive screening tests.